Vegetable Gardening Design Ideas

 READ

-Gift Ideas for Organic Gardeners
+Ideas for Gardeners

 For a fall harvest, plant cold-hardy vegetables such as carrots, beets, kale, and Brussels sprouts.
 These varieties can withstand cooler temperatures and even mild frosts, allowing you to continue enjoying homegrown veggies well into autumn.
 Additionally, consider incorporating season extenders such as row covers or cold frames to protect your plants from early frost and prolong the growing season.